WebAssembly/component-model/design/mvp/Explainer.md

 of boolean fields uses a sequence of boolean-valued bytes.

-Since a `map` is a specialization of a list of (key, value) pairs without any additional semantic guarantee of key uniqueness, the Component Model does not forcibly prevent duplicate keys from appearing in the list.
-In the case of duplicate keys, the expectation for bindings generators is that for any given key, the *last* (key, value) pair in the list defines the value of the key in the map.
-To simplify bindings generation, `<keytype>`s is a conservative subset of `<valtype>`, but this subset could be expanded over time based on use cases.
+Since a `map` is a specialization of a list of (key, value) pairs without any additional semantic guarantee of key uniqueness or ordering, the Component Model does not prevent duplicate keys from appearing in the list.
+Bindings generators *may* deduplicate and reorder keys as long as the *last* (key, value) pair in the original list defines the final value of the key.
+However, bindings generators are not *required* to deduplicate keys and may instead simply present the original list to guest code.
+To simplify bindings generation, `<keytype>` is a conservative subset of `<valtype>`, but this subset could be expanded over time based on use cases.

 Note that, at least initially, variants must have a non-empty list of cases.
 This could be relaxed in the future to allow an empty list of cases, with